TV-Rename/tvrename/options.md

 Three buttons are available at the bottom of the tab. `Add` opens an explorer style window so you can browse to the folder location you wish to add and click `OK`, `Remove` removes a highlighted row from the panel and `Open` opens an explorer window targeting the row highlighted in the panel.

-At the top of the tab the "Monitor folders for changes" tick box tell TV Rename to automatically check for new files in the identified locations and the "Scan Type" radio buttons tell TV Rename the type of scan to perform if anything is found by the folder monitor.
+At the top of the tab the "Monitor folders for changes" tick box tell TV Rename to automatically check for new files in the identified locations and the ["Scan Type"](userguide#scan-types) radio buttons tell TV Rename the type of scan to perform if anything is found.

 | *Defaults:* | "Folder Monitor" | ***Un-ticked*** |
 |-------------|------------------|-----------------|